 State Environmental Planning Policy Consistency of Planning Proposal SEPP No. 19 - Bushland in Urban Areas 1986 Consistent.
-The zoning is not proposed to be changed as a result of this Planning Proposal.
 The current LEP includes provisions for managing areas which contain urban bushland.
 SEPP No. 32 - Urban Consolidation Consistent.
-The Planning Proposal facilitates urban consolidation by increasing the amount of land available for redevelopment in an existing urban area.
+The Planning Proposal facilitates urban consolidation by increasing the amount of land available for redevelopment in an existing urban area close to transport.
 SEPP No. 55 Remediation of Land 1998 Consistent.
-A Phase One Environmental Report has been carried out on the site the subject of this reclassification.
+A Phase One Environmental Report has been carried out on the site the subject of this reclassification and rezoning.
 The Report concluded that there was a medium risk of contamination and further assessment should be undertaken for the proposed use.
-SEPP No. 65 - Design Quality of Residential Planning Development 2002 Consistent.
-In the event of a Development Application for a residential development (e.g., within shop top housing) on the subject site, compliance with this SEPP will be assessed.
+A copy of the report has been included as Appendix 8 SEPP No. 65 - Design Quality of Residential Planning Development 2002 Consistent.
+In the event of a Development Application for a residential development on the subject site, compliance with this SEPP will be assessed.
 State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004 Consistent.
 In the event of a DA for housing covered by this SEPP, compliance with the SEPP will be assessed.
 State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004 Consistent.
 Compliance with BASIX is a requirement of all new development in Ku-ring-gai.
 SEPP Infrastructure 2007 Consistent.
 The site is within an existing developed area.
 It is not anticipated that there will be a significant change in demand for infrastructure.
 The application of this SEPP in the delivery of the related infrastructure will be considered at the relevant time.
 State Environmental Planning Policy (Affordable Rental Housing) 2009 Consistent.
 In the event of a Development Application for housing covered by this SEPP, on the subject site, compliance with this SEPP will be assessed.
 Sydney Regional Environmental Plan - Sydney Harbour Catchment 2005 Consistent.
 All Development is required to manage drainage and stormwater arising from the development at the time of the Development Application.